elemental/elemental-web/source/doc-dev/core/grid.rst

    .. cpp:function:: mpi::Comm Comm() const

-      Return the communicator for the process grid.
+      Return the communicator for the process grid: in the case that the processes in the grid were arranged with a column-major ordering, this is :cpp:func:`VCComm`, otherwise, it is :cpp:func:`VRComm`.

    .. rubric:: Distribution-based interface